jordi-murgo/Sneak32/README.md

 Sneak32 is an advanced WiFi and Bluetooth Low Energy (BLE) scanning and detection tool built on the ESP32 platform.
 It offers powerful capabilities for network analysis, device tracking, and security research.

+## 🎯 Application in Infiltrator Detection

+Sneak32 is ideal for detecting devices that may be associated with surveillance or infiltration in social movements or sensitive environments.
+The tool allows you to capture WiFi and BLE device data in one location (RECON phase) and then analyze connections in your secure space (DETECTION phase) to identify suspicious presences.

+## 🔍 Operation Modes

+- **RECON Phase:**
+  - Captures SSIDs, WiFi client MAC addresses, and BLE device advertisements in hostile or unsecured terrains.
+  - Ideal for collecting data without drawing attention (passive mode) or forcing device association (active mode).

+- **DETECTION Phase:**
+  - Once data is collected in the RECON phase, Sneak32 can be used in your secure space to monitor for the presence of suspicious devices.
+  - Uses passive or active scans to simulate networks and prompt devices to connect.

 ## 🚀 Features

 - **Dual-Mode Operation:**